allan-jt/42-Cursus/README.md

 # 42 Cursus

 Here you'll find all the projects I've done at 42 Abu Dhabi, which is a free coding school that's part of 42's global network.
-Fellow students can also find my projects on the Intra by searching for my username: **athekkep**
+Fellow students can also find my projects on the Intra through my username: **athekkep**

 ## What is 42?
 A free [coding school](https://en.wikipedia.org/wiki/42_(school)) started by Xavier Niel, a businessman in the French telecommunications industry.
 42 first started in Paris in 2013 and soon spread to more than 20 countries.
 One of the latest is [42 Abu Dhabi](https://42abudhabi.ae/), where I'm a student.

 ## 42's educational philosophy
-- **Project-based approach:** We learn through projects, where each one introduces a new concept in computer science for us to master.
+- **Project-based approach:** We learn through projects, where each introduces a new concept in computer science for us to master.
 - **Peer-to-peer learning:** There are no teachers; students must figure out how to do projects on their own or with the help of others.
 - **Self-paced:** There are no project deadlines.
 We work at our own pace, although the program must be completed within 18 months.<br />